Menu

 Do I have to do this assessment?

 - Not everyone will require an assessment.
-The assessment we use is called the Vulnerability Assessment Tool (VAT).
+Only individuals 18 and above who are currently experiencing unsheltered homelessness are eligible to have the assessment done.
 Please tell your intake worker if you have already completed an assessment within the past year.

 How do I know if an assessment has been booked for me?